FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory3/README.md

 2. The system shows a pop-up message explaining what to do.
 3. The player clicks on the research tree icon.
 4. The system starts the research tutorial.
-   4.1 Include: Research Tutorial.
+4.1 `Include`: Research Tutorial.
 5. The system shows a pop-up message explaining how to build.
 6. The new player clicks on a building.
 7. The system highlights the area where it can be built.
 8. The new player chooses a place to build and clicks on it.
 9. The system shows the factory on the position chosen.
 10. While the position chosen is invalid:
 10.1 The system shows a pop-up message "Invalid area" with specified error message.
 10.2 The system changes the color of the factory to red.
 11. The player clicks on the verify button.
 12. The system shows a pop-up message "Not enough resources".
 13. The system alternates the color of the resources between red and white.